OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-No JavaScript required!
-This uses techniques that leverage the `clip-path` property and CSS variables for easy customization.
+This document details the creation of a circular progress bar using only CSS.
+We'll leverage CSS3's `conic-gradient` function for a clean and efficient solution.
+This avoids the complexities of JavaScript-based solutions, making it lightweight and performant.

 **Description of the Styling:**

-This progress bar utilizes a circle created with the `border-radius` property.
-A pseudo-element (`::before`) is then used to create the progress indicator.
-The `clip-path` property, along with the `rotate` transform, dynamically cuts the circle to represent the percentage complete.
-CSS variables are used to make customizing the size, colors, and progress percentage incredibly easy.
+The circular progress bar is created using a combination of a circle (`border-radius: 50%`) and a `conic-gradient`.
+The `conic-gradient` allows us to create a gradient that fills a portion of the circle, representing the progress.
+We control the progress percentage by manipulating the size of the colored arc within the gradient.
+We also use a few other CSS properties for styling and visual enhancements.

 **Full Code:**